Aliikay/personal-website/README.md

-# Portfolio-Website
+# Alikay's Personal Website
 This is the source code for my personal website.
-The site is a static site which is built by Zola.
+The site is a static site which is built with Zola.

 # Installation
 ## Nix (recommended)